dhaneshjayachandhiran/Lung-Cancer-Detection-TransUNet-based-/Readme.md

-# 🫁 Lung Cancer Diagnostic Suite: A Comparative Study
+# 🫁 Lung Cancer Diagnostic Suite: Clinical-Grade AI Ensemble
-### SimpleCNN vs. ResNet-18 vs. Ultimate TransUNet
+### Featuring True 3D Volumetric Grad-CAM & Multi-Planar Inference

 ## 📌 Project Overview
-This research project focuses on the automated detection and segmentation of lung nodules from CT scans using the **LUNA16 dataset**.
-The study evaluates the evolution of deep learning architectures, moving from basic convolutional networks to high-performance hybrid Transformer-CNN models.
+This research project focuses on the automated detection, segmentation, and explainability of lung nodules from CT scans using the **LUNA16 dataset**.
+The study evaluates the evolution of deep learning architectures—moving from basic convolutional networks to hybrid Transformers—culminating in a **Master Ensemble Brain** that mathematically fuses multiple neural networks for unprecedented clinical accuracy.

 ---